Documentation Index

 Guards

 A guard is a configured instance of an evaluator.
-Each guard defines:
+Each guard defines:- What to evaluate (evaluator type)

 - When to evaluate (pre_call or post_call)